WHO ARE THE MOST SUCCESSFUL WOLVERINES AFTER HIGH SCHOOL?

 Idaho State is a member of the Big Sky Conference and is located in Pocatello, which is about a two-and-a-half-hour drive north of Salt Lake City in eastern Idaho.
 Pettit said he looks forward to the move.

 “Just that whole mountain area, it reminds me more of home than Santa Barbara, which I like.”

 Nelson had two successful years at Santa Barbara City.
 He played Free-Safety and returned punts for Santa Barbara.
 He then got a full ride to Southeast Missouri.
 But it was not a good fit and Nelson made his way back to the West Coast.
 He is now playing at Western Oregon with high school teammate James Depew.
 In his senior year he put it all together and finished out a very successful college career.
 As a Nickel back he was 6th on the team with 41 tackles.
-He also had an interception and 7 pass defenses.
+He also had an interception and 7 pass break ups.
 Mitch graduated in the spring of 2016 and has moved on to the next stage of life.
 Mitch will go down in Truckee history as one of the most dynamic players.
 Mitch is part of the 2009 and 2010 State Championship teams who went 24-0!

 Retzlaff earns Player of the Week honors